nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the birthday reminders mechanism behaves at each step.

 Step 1.
-On app startup sort contacts with a birthday by birth month and day only.
+On app startup, contacts with a birthday are sorted by birth month and day.
 Contacts with birthdays that fall on the present day are coloured green while birthdays that are within one week are coloured blue.
 Additionally, a customised message with each contact's phone number and age will be displayed in the birthday reminder list.

 Step 2.
 The `BirthdayReminderListPanel` in CONNECTIONS' `UI` displays birthday reminders in sorted order, starting with the earliest upcoming birthday to the latest upcoming birthday for the year, after which displays birthdays that have passed for the current year in sorted order.